micro-os-plus/micro-os-plus-iii-tree-DEPRECATED/README.md

-# µOS++ IIIe repo
+# µOS++ IIIe tree repo

 The **µOS++ IIIe** (micro oh ɛs plus plus third edition) project is the third iteration of **µOS++**, an open source, royalty-free, multi-tasking operating system intended for embedded systems, focused on Cortex-M device.

+This GitHub repository project is basically a tree of references to other projects and does not contain any source code; for the actual code please refer to the linked projects.

+To achieve packages integration, this repository makes extensive use of `git` submodules.

+This project is mainly used as a convenience during development.

+## CMSIS++

+The core component of **µOS++** is **CMSIS++**, a proposal for the next generation **CMSIS**.

+**µOS++** also provides a reference implementation for the CMSIS++ RTOS scheduler.
+A POSIX synthetic platform implementation is planned, and will be provided in the posix-arch xPack.

+## Based on packages

-**µOS++** is composed of multiple separate pacakges, each hosted as a GitHub project.
+**µOS++** is composed of multiple separate packages, each hosted as a GitHub project.
 Original packages are hosted in [µOS++](https://github.com/micro-os-plus) and packages based on third party code are hosted in [xPacks](https://github.com/xpacks).

-To achieve packages integration, this project makes extensive use of `git` submodules.

-It is mainly used as a convenience during development.

 ## Folders hierarchy